webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 - Istio VirtualService

-and returns a generic Bcome node - a Crd, or Custom Resource Definition - for any ad-hoc objects returned that do not have an explicit Bcome Kubernetes node type to assign it.
+A abstract Bcome node type -  a Crd, or Custom Resource Definition - is returned for any ad-hoc objects returned that do not have an explicit Bcome Kubernetes node type to assign it.

-As for all Bcome nodes, any Kubernetes node type is provided with convenience accessoors and is extensible within the framework for custom orchestration tasks.
+As for all Bcome nodes, all Kubernetes node types are provided with convenience accessors and are extensible within the framework for custom orchestration tasks.